Starting your own nail business is a great way to earn money and set your own hours by working from home or as a mobile artist.

 Starting your own business can be one of the most rewarding things you will ever do.
 It can really change your life.

 To be successful, you need to make sure you have the right training.
-Open Colleges offers a SHB30315 Certificate III in Nail Technology which covers all the professional skills and knowledge you need.
+Open Colleges offers the SHB30315 Certificate III in Nail Technology which covers all the professional skills and knowledge you need.
 The Certificate will also teach you how to properly set up and run a business, and how to use social media to promote it.

 Taking the extra time to get professional skills, and to properly map out a business plan can be the difference between a successful business and one that struggles.